Light tank destroyer

 German World War II armored fighting vehicles gallery

-Marder II (marten) was a stop-gap solution for the eastern front where German army faced surprising number and quality of Soviet tanks.
-Soldiers desperately needed a powerful self-propelled anti-tank gun which could be delivered fast and in significant quantities.
-To speed up the development of such new fighting machine, the engineers decided to simply combine elements already in existence.
+Marder III (marten) was a stop-gap solution for the eastern front where German army faced surprising number and quality of Soviet tanks.
+Soldiers needed a powerful self-propelled anti-tank gun which could be delivered fast and in significant quantities.
+The development started in the Alkett company at the end of 1941.
+To speed it up as much as possible, the engineers decided to simply combine elements already in existence.